 Our Chinese Collections span more than 500 printed books and manuscripts and 1,000 watercolour paintings, from 18th and 19th century China to the second largest Mo-So collection in Europe which contains over 100 pictographic and syllabic texts from a remote area close to Tibet.
 Much of this extraordinary collection of over 500 printed books and manuscripts was acquired by Enriqueta Rylands in 1901 through her purchase of the Crawford Collection, and represents a classical Chinese library.

 The collection includes histories; geographical works and narratives of travels; biographies; ceremonials; dictionaries; encyclopaedias; botanical and medical treatises; grammar books; compendia of poetry and prose literature; and works on calligraphy in Chinese, English, French and Latin.
 The collection is also noteworthy for the comparatively small number of imperfect works.
 Many items contain beautiful woodcut illustrations.

-One of the most significant such items is a large-folio album containing a rare complete set of ‘Twenty views of the European palaces in the Garden of Perfect Brightness’, which uniquely includes an unfinished coloured painting (Chinese 430).
+Particularly exciting is a large-folio album of copperplate engravings, hailed as the UK’s finest example of the art, containing a very rare complete set of ‘Twenty views of the European palaces in the Garden of Perfect Brightness’.
+There are only four known complete sets of this album in the world and ours uniquely includes an additional unfinished coloured painting.